sreeranj-developer/Android-boot-animation-creator-linux/README.md

 # android-boot-animation-creator-linux
 Easy to use bootanimation Creator written in Bash-script

-this project only works in ubutnu based distro
+⚠️ attention    this project only works in ubutnu based distro